chornberger-c2c/vagrant-ansible-dynamic-inventory/README.md

 ## New features
 - scalability
-    - no need to manually edit and maintain Ansible inventories any more if you run one or more Vagrant VMs
+    - no need to manually edit and maintain Ansible inventories if you run one or more Vagrant VMs
     - all running Vagrant VMs are included (by parsing `vagrant global-status --prune`)
     - connection parameters are automatically added for all running VMs
 - readability